 Here we will discuss how we can use SharePoint CAML Query Helper in SharePoint 2013 Online.
-SharePoint CAML helper tool will help build and test SharePoint CAML queries in SharePoint 2013 On premise as well as SharePoint 2013 Online Office 365 environment.
-This tool is very much compatable with SharePoint 2010 and MOSS 2007.
+SharePoint CAML helper tool will help build and test SharePoint CAML queries in SharePoint 2013 On-premise as well as SharePoint 2013 Online Office 365 environment.
+This tool is very much compatible with SharePoint 2010 and MOSS 2007.

-In my previous article we have discussed about CAML Query Builder in SharePoint 2013 Online.
+In my previous article, we have discussed CAML Query Builder in SharePoint 2013 Online.

 Another feature of this tool is you can export fields details and query results in CSV.